0xN7y/Ccode/README.md

 # Ccode
-hide process/file by hooking syscalls and exporting shared library to the LD_PRELOAD env variable
+Hide process/file by hooking syscalls and exporting shared library to the LD_PRELOAD env variable